Neta2393/Read-Me-2-Times/new README.md

 ---
 ## About

-  Creating a professional README file using the command line
+  This project creates a professional README.md file using the command line

 ---